Mike Freiberg

-Mike Freiberg (born September 23, 1976) is an American politician serving in the Minnesota House of Representatives since 2013.
+Mike Freiberg (/en/, born September 23, 1976) is an American politician serving in the Minnesota House of Representatives since 2013.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Freiberg represents District 43B in the central Twin Cities metropolitan area, which includes the cities of Golden Valley and Robbinsdale and parts of Hennepin County.

 Early life, education and career

 Freiberg was raised in Golden Valley, Minnesota.
 He has Jewish ancestry.
 He earned a Bachelor of Arts degree in government and Russian from Georgetown University and a Juris Doctor from the William Mitchell College of Law.

 Freiberg was a legislative aide to U.S. Representative Jim Oberstar from 1999 to 2001.
 From 2005 to 2006, he was a committee administrator for the Minnesota Senate.
 He was elected to the Golden Valley City Council in 2007 and served until his election to the state legislature.

 Freiberg has worked as an adjunct professor for William Mitchell College of Law.
 He is an attorney for the Public Health Law Center in Saint Paul, Minnesota.